Great Southern Appetizer Recipes

 5. Sausage Rotel Cheese Dip Southern Appetizer Recipe

-The combination of savory sausages and sweet-spicy Rotel tomatoes (a special southern brand of canned tomatoes that comes with chopped chilis and is really really good) is so good, you will keep going back for more.
-This recipe makes a large batch and any leftovers will freeze well.
+The combination of savory sausages and sweet-spicy Rotel tomatoes (a special southern brand of canned tomatoes that comes with chopped chilis and is really really good) is so good that you will keep going back for more.
+This recipe makes a large batch, and any leftovers will freeze well.
 But there usually are not any leftovers!

-You may prepare it on the stove top are in a crock pot.
-Ingredients you will need to make this yummy dip are Velveeta cheese, Rotel tomatoes or canned tomatoes and chopped green chilies, sausage, ground beef and cream of mushroom soup.
+You may prepare it on the stovetop are in a crock pot.
+Ingredients you will need to make this yummy dips are Velveeta cheese, Rotel tomatoes or canned tomatoes and chopped green chilies, sausage, ground beef and cream of mushroom soup.

 - 2 pounds Velveeta cheese, cubed

-- 1-10 ounce can tomatoes and green chilies, like Rotel
+- 1-10 ounce canned tomatoes and green chilies, like Rotel

 - 1 pound hot or regular sausage, cooked and crumbled fine